Ed1123/100-days-of-code/r2-log.md

 **Today's Progress**: I finished debugging my Julia installation and started running the tutorial notebooks.
 So far I’m really liking the notation of the language.
 I hope it evolves as Python did.
 It really looks promising.

 **Thoughts:** Another even downish day.

+### Day 12: May 6, 2020 (Julia data structures and hashing reading)

+**Today's Progress**: Learning to use the different data structures provided by Julia.
+In the course I started reading the book with the hashing concepts to reinforce my knowledge.

+**Thoughts:** Another down day, but I make it better by doing yoga and giving me space to work and relax what I want to.